FMMT666/launchpad.py/README.md

 ### TemplateSet( template )

     Activates one of the user or factory templates, as specified by <template>.
+    Don't touch this, unless you know what you are doing.
+Settings other values than "1", the default, might have an impact on other functionality like LedAllOn().

       PARAMS: 1..
 8    activate user template    1..8
               9..16    activate factory template 1..8